osscameroon/careathon-2024/README.md

 No, you can't use third-party APIs.
 You must build your project from scratch.

+You can use external APIs only if stated otherwise in the subject.

 <Details>
 <Summary> Traduction en Francais</Summary>

 Non, vous ne pouvez pas utiliser d'API tierces.
 Vous devez construire votre projet à partir de zéro.

+Vous pouvez utiliser des APIs externes uniquement si cela est spécifié dans le sujet.

 </Details>